subscriptions-project/swg-js/docs/login-flow.md

         subscriptions.showLoginPrompt().then(response => {

             // User clicked 'Yes'.
+            // Notify the user that they're being logged in with Google. subscriptions.loginNotification().then(response => {
-            // Publisher shows content so they can read.
+                // Publisher shows content.
+            }

         }, reason => {

-            // Publisher can decide how to handle the following situations:
+            // User clicked 'No'.
+Publisher can decide how to handle this situation. handleCancellation();

-            // User clicked 'No' they are not logged in. if(response == 'no') someHandlerForThisSituation();

-            // Error.
-            if(response == 'error') someHandlerForThisOtherSituation();

         });